johnyopp/target_solution/README.md

 NOTE:  The PUT request will insert new data for items it does not have or update data for items it already has.

-DATA NOTE:  Only item ids 13860428 and 16696652 currently have data in the price database.
+DATA NOTE:  Only item id 13860428 currently has data.

 #Code and Database